 Cash Conversion Cycle (Operating Cycle)

-The cash conversion cycle (CCC, or Operating Cycle) is the length of time between a firm's purchase of inventory and the receipt of cash from accounts receivable.
-It is the time required for a business to turn purchases into cash receipts from customers.
-CCC represents the number of days a firm's cash remains tied up within the operations of the business.
-A cash flow analysis using CCC also reveals in, an overall manner, how efficiently the company is managing its working capital.
+The cash conversion cycle (CCC, or operating cycle) is the time between a company's purchase of inventory and the receipt of cash from accounts receivable.
+It is the time it takes for a company to convert purchases into cash receipts from customers.
+CCC represents the number of days that a company's cash is tied up in its operations.
+It reflects the amount of time between when a company pays for raw materials and when it receives payment for the finished goods produced using those materials.
+A cash flow analysis using CCC also provides an overall picture of how efficiently the company is managing its working capital.

 The cash conversion cycle is also referred to as the cash cycle, asset conversion cycle or net operating cycle.

 The cycle is composed of three main working capital components: Days Inventory Outstanding (DIO), Days sales outstanding (DSO) and Days Payable Outstanding (DPO).
 The Cash Conversion Cycle (CCC) is equal to the time is takes to sell inventory and collect receivables less the time it takes to pay the company's payables: